Sales Management 101

 Onboard efficiently

-In business, you don't just close a deal, you create an opportunity for a lasting customer relationship.
-The real value of the purchase is gained from the buyer using the product.
-Ideally, this will lead to repeat customers for your product.
+In business, you don't just close a deal; you create an opportunity for a lasting customer relationship.
+The real value of the purchase comes from the buyer using the product.
+Ideally, this leads to repeat customers for your product.
 You need to ensure that all your product updates reach your customers at the right time, and always aim to educate them about new features.
 Send out surveys, find out how they're feeling about the purchase, and impress them with a quick response to any complaint.

 Lead Scoring

-It's not enough to just bring in a high volume of leads, you have to be able to score them effectively.
-As we've discussed earlier, lead scoring should be the first step in your sales process, and so it becomes incredibly helpful if your sales management system can automatically score leads as they enter your pipeline.
+It's not enough just to bring in a high volume of leads; you have to be able to score them effectively.
+Lead scoring should be the first step in your sales process, so it's incredibly helpful if your sales management system can automatically score leads as they enter your pipeline.

 Lead scoring helps sales teams identify the real value behind the different leads in their pipeline and set realistic targets for themselves.
-You can also learn what kinds of MQLs (Marketing qualified leads) convert the most.
+You can also learn what kinds of MQLs convert the most.

-Most businesses rely on multiple sources for generating leads.
+Most businesses rely on multiple sources to generate leads.
 This increases the likelihood of getting leads from varied locations, industries, interests, or requirements.
-Your sales management software should let you automate the lead assignment process by defining rules based on which leads are assigned to a set of reps.
-You should be able to configure different criteria based on your industry's specifications like territory, product interest, lead source etc., such that only the leads that satisfy the criteria will be automatically assigned to the selected rep.
+Your sales management software should enable you to automate the lead assignment process by defining rules that determine which leads are assigned to which reps.
+You should be able to configure different criteria based on your industry's specifications such that only the leads that satisfy those criteria are automatically assigned to the selected rep.

 Real-time actionable sales notifications

-It's no surprise that sales people spend the majority of their time talking to their prospects.
-However, it becomes difficult to communicate effectively if they don't have a telephony system that integrates with their CRM.
+It's no surprise that salespeople spend the majority of their time talking to their prospects.
+However, it can be difficult to communicate effectively if they don't have a telephony system that integrates with their CRM.
 This is where a cloud telephony system helps sales reps.
-A lot of cloud PBX vendors (as they are normally called) integrate with popular sales management systems, letting sales people call a prospect from within their sales management system with comprehensive lead information provided with every call.
+A lot of cloud PBX vendors (as they're normally called) integrate with popular sales management systems, enabling salespeople to call prospects from within their sales management system, while also having access to comprehensive lead information during every call.

 Live Chat

-A sales pipeline gives you an instant glimpse of what stage each customer is currently at in your sales process.
-This information helps you decide what steps to take next in order to move closer to closing a deal.
-Ensure that the sales management CRM you are choosing lets you keep a close eye on your deals, along with the respective deal stage as well as the numbers associated with it in a single screen.
+A sales pipeline gives you a quick glimpse at which stage each customer is currently at in your sales process.
+With this information, you can decide which steps to take next in order to push the customer closer to closing the deal.
+Ensure that the sales management CRM you choose lets you keep a close eye on your deals, each one's stage, and the numbers associated with them in a single screen.
 It's also important to know how much of your expected revenue is near closing, and which deals need immediate attention.

 Process Management

 CRM helps you create a sales process unique to your business.
 As your organization grows, it's important that your sales management process becomes scalable.
-This can be easily achieved using a scalable process builder inside your sales management tool.
-Having a process mapped out helps sales reps keep focus while prospecting with the knowledge of what to do at every step of the sales pipeline.
+You can achieve this easily using a scalable process builder inside your sales management tool.
+Having a process mapped out and providing the knowledge of what to do at every stage of the sales pipeline helps sales reps stay focused while prospecting.

 Email for Salespeople

-It can be easy for sales people to miss important emails with a traditional email client.
-However, when your email and sales management system are able to talk to each other, you never have to miss out on another important sales email again.
-That way, the most important contextual emails show up first rather than sequentially.
+It's possible for salespeople to miss important emails with a traditional email client.
+However, when your email and sales management system can talk to each other, you never have to miss out on another important sales email again, as the most important contextual emails show up first rather than sequentially.

 AI for Sales

-Artificial intelligence is no longer a buzzword.
-It's now become an important part of the modern sales strategy.
+Artificial intelligence is no longer a buzzword; it's now an important part of the modern sales strategy.

 Territory Management

-When your sales team is spread out across multiple geographic locations, territory management becomes one of your top priorities.
-Modern sales management CRMs have inbuilt territory management functionality which helps you define a sales plan and allows you to structure your team based on parameters such as geography, type of business, and expected revenue.
+When your sales team is spread out across multiple geographic locations, territory management has to be one of your top priorities.
+Modern CRMs have built-in territory management functionality to help you define a sales plan and enable you to structure your team based on parameters such as geography, business type, and expected revenue.

 Commission Management

-Nothing motivates a sales rep like a reward for their good work.
-One way of rewarding them is setting up an effective commission management system as a part of your sales process.
-A sales management CRM automates this process instead of requiring you to manually split, calculate, and assign commissions.
+Nothing motivates a sales rep like a reward for their hard work.
+One way to reward them is to set up an effective commission management system as a part of your sales process.
+A sales management CRM automates this process instead of requiring you to split, calculate, and assign commissions manually.

 Sales Analytics

 What's the use of data without analysis?
-When you accumulate massive amounts of sales data, it's important that you have a sales management software in place that helps in sales tracking, spotting key trends and ultimately helping you make better future decisions.
+When you accumulate massive amounts of sales data, it's important that you have a sales management software tool that helps with tracking sales, spotting key trends, and ultimately making better decisions.
 As a sales manager, you'll be able to keep tabs on your key performance metrics, pipeline, and targets for the month.

 Sales Automation